Child Custody Visitation

 Temporary Custody

 When a couple files for a contested divorce, a temporary child custody order is entered by the court.
-At the conclusion of a divorce, the marital agreement includes a final custody and visitation order.
+After a divorce, the marital agreement includes a final custody and visitation order.

 Legal Custody